-BUILDING means a structure, either temporary or permanent, having a roof supported by columns or walls for the shelter, support or enclosure of persons, animals, or chattels in a building.
+BUILDING means a structure, either temporary or permanent, having a roof supported by columns or walls for the shelter, support or enclosure of persons, animals, or chattels.
 This shall include tents, awnings, or vehicles situated on private property and used for purposes of a building.
-When any portion thereof is completely separated from every other part thereof by division walls from the ground up, and without openings, each portion of such building shall be deemed a separate building.